sucharita1/ESG_investing_analysis/README.md

 - Based on the csv files an ERD diagram has been created which can be viewed here **ERD_TABLES**

+## Mockup Database
+- An ASW RDS database is created with all the tables as shown in the ERD.
+The tables can be found in **AWS RDS DATBASE.png**
 - Used notebook **Connect_Database.ipynb**
     - to connect to aws server
     - select and print data from table

+## Mockup Machine learning
+- Before predicting the stocks using complex neural network models a linear regression model is used as a mockup,  which can be found in **Stock_Price_valuation.ipynb**

 Credits:
 - https://www.forbes.com/just-companies/#5d410d762bf0